 The supply of a charitable building other than the first supply, is subject to VAT at the standard rate.
-This is on the basis that the building is then considered to be for commercial purposes.
+This is on the basis that the supply of the building is then considered to be for commercial purposes.

 4.4.
 What is a relevant charitable activity?